atcq9876/bank-tech-test/README.md

 # bank-tech-test

 ## About this project
 This is a tech-test assignment taken from week 10 of the Makers bootcamp.
-The program allows a user to add deposit and withdrawal transactions to a bank account, and print a statement of all transactions from this account.
+The program made allows a user to add deposit and withdrawal transactions to a bank account, and print a statement of all transactions from this account.
 The full specification of this project is outlined below:

 ### Specification